Types of capital structure

 - Current leverage ratio

 Therefore, before seeking a business loan, business owners must understand their company's capital structure's pros and cons.
-While debt financing may offer lower interest rates, equity financing is beneficial for growing a business from scratch.
+While debt financing may offer lower business loan interest rates, equity financing is beneficial for growing a business from scratch.

 Capital structure refers to the mix of different sources of funds, including equity and debt, used by a company to finance its operations and investments.
-It represents the way that a company finance its assets and is essential in determining its financial health and risk profile.
+It represents the way that a company finances its assets and is essential in determining its financial health and risk profile.
 For instance, a company may have a capital structure of 60% equity and 40% debt, indicating that 60% of its funds are raised through equity, and 40% through debt.
 This balance affects the company's cost of capital, profitability, and ability to withstand financial challenges, making it a critical aspect of financial decision-making.

 How do you calculate capital structure?